alvarorga/pyexact/README.md

 $ make html
 ```
 This will create a set of *.html* pages in the directory *docs/_build*
 with the documentation, which explains the usage of the package.
+In
+case you cannot see the docs, a brief summary of the usage is appended
+here.

-## Usage
+### Usage

 * To build a full Hamiltonian use the function `build_mb_hamiltonian` in
 module `build_hamiltonian.py`.
 The function automatically takes care of
-writing the Hamiltonian in a dense or sparse format, so you do not have
+writing the Hamiltonian in a dense or sparse format in the most
-to specify.
+efficient way.

 * To compute the expected values of the matrices *P* and *D*, you have
 to go to functions `compute_P` and `compute_D` in module